adityasasidhar/adityasasidhar/README.md

 - 🚀 I have experience leading a robotics team to top-10 international finishes, designing and building competitive models from scratch.
 - 💬 We can always have a long chat about Fighter jets, food, coding, and building projects.
 - 🤫🧏 Pronouns: He/Him

----

-### **🚀 My Featured Projects**

-*   **Gemini-Powered Cybersecurity Agent**: Developed an autonomous cybersecurity agent using Google’s Gemini LLM to execute Linux commands, perform pen-testing, and run diagnostics via natural language.
-*   **SafeSurf Junior (Hackathon 3rd Place)**: Built an AI-powered browser extension to filter harmful content for children, reducing exposure by ∼90% and alerting law enforcement of potential threats.
-*   **Generative AI Game Environment**: Created an interactive Pygame environment where users can modify game maps in real-time using natural language prompts, powered by Llama models via the Groq API.

----

 ### **🛠️ Skills Stack**